Consumers can now claim part of a $245 million Fortnite refund, FTC says. Here's how to file a claim.

 The per-person refund amount isn't yet known as the FTC said that the claim amount will depend on several factors, including how many people file a claim.

-After settling the case in December, Epic vowed to implement additional measures to prevent unintended purchases.
-In an updated statement Tuesday, it referred people to the FTC's page.
+Epic said last year it implemented additional measures to prevent unintended purchases.

-"The video game industry is a place of fast-moving innovation, where player expectations are high and new ideas are paramount," the company said last year.
+"The video game industry is a place of fast-moving innovation, where player expectations are high and new ideas are paramount," the company said last year ahead of the FTC settlement.
 "Statutes written decades ago don't specify how gaming ecosystems should operate.
 The laws have not changed, but their application has evolved and long-standing industry practices are no longer enough."

+In an updated statement Tuesday, it referred people to the FTC's page.

 —The Associated Press contributed to this report.